pengqun/awesome-documentation/README.md

 #### README

+README files are a staple of any code project.
+They provide the first introduction to a new codebase and help you share important project details with collaborators.

 - [Best-README-Template](https://github.com/othneildrew/Best-README-Template) - An awesome README template to jumpstart your projects.
 - [Awesome README](https://github.com/matiassingers/awesome-readme) - A curated list of awesome READMEs, including examples, articles and tools.
 - [README template](https://gitlab.com/tgdp/templates/-/blob/main/readme/template-readme.md) - Open-source template provided by The Good Docs Project.